knakul853/spendulum/README.md

 ## Installation

-To get started with Budget Buddy, follow these steps:
+To get started with Spendulum: Expense and Income Tracker, follow these steps:

 1. **Clone the repository**: